lappsgrid-incubator/ansible-playbooks/README.md

 ## Install software

-Two playbooks are provided to install the required software, one of Zookeeper and the other for Solr.
+Two playbooks are provided to install the required software, one for Zookeeper and the other for Solr.
 The Zookeeper playbook should be run first as Solr will look for Zookeeper when it starts.

 ```
 $> ansible-playbook zookeeper.yml